bllchmbrs/smolcrawl/README.md

 3. **Indexing**: Stores extracted content in a Tantivy index for efficient searching
 4. **Searching**: Performs full-text search on indexed content with relevance ranking

+## Responsible Crawling

+SmolCrawl is a powerful tool, and with great power comes great responsibility.
+When crawling websites, please be mindful and respectful of the website owners and their resources.

+- **Check `robots.txt`**: Always check a website's `robots.txt` file (`https://example.com/robots.txt`) before crawling.
+Respect the rules outlined there regarding which paths are allowed or disallowed for crawling.
+- **Rate Limiting**: Avoid overwhelming the target server with too many requests in a short period.
+Implement delays between requests if necessary (SmolCrawl does not currently have built-in rate limiting).
+- **Identify Yourself**: Consider setting a descriptive User-Agent string to identify your crawler, although SmolCrawl does not currently support custom User-Agents.
+- **Crawl During Off-Peak Hours**: If possible, schedule crawls during times when the website is likely to have lower traffic.
+- **Use Caching**: Take advantage of SmolCrawl's caching feature to avoid re-downloading content unnecessarily.

+Misusing web crawlers can lead to your IP address being blocked and can negatively impact the performance and availability of the website for others.
+Use SmolCrawl ethically and responsibly.

 ## License

 [Your License Choice]